 Operating without a licence

 It is a criminal offence to operate an HMO without a licence when required.
-The City of York Council will consider the following in relation to unlicensed HMO's that are identified:
+We will consider the following in relation to unlicensed HMOs:

 - prosecution (up to a £20,000 fine upon conviction)